 - offer an attractive first employment opportunity for young professionals at the EPO;

 - grow IP talents and support the development of IP knowledge and expertise across Europe;

 - extend co-operation with university partners in IP education, IP awareness and IP use.

 Our university co-operation is indispensable for the recruitment of the future EPO Young Professionals but of equal value and just as significant for the programme at the EPO is the continuous collaboration with our university partners in promoting IP awareness and IP education across Europe through a variety of IP education and outreach measures such as advanced lecture series in specific technology areas, a modular IP education framework, including teaching materials, case studies and inventors' stories, etc.

-To date, the EPO has established partnerships with more than 90 universities across 37 countries.
-The network of participating universities is further expanding as the EPO seeks to embrace co-operation with academic institutions across all its Member States and Extension States, with particular emphasis on universities with a strong science and engineering offering and an outspoken interest in IP education.
+To date, the EPO has established partnerships with over 100 universities across 37 countries.
+The network of participating universities is further expanding as the EPO seeks to embrace co-operation with academic institutions across all its Member States , with particular emphasis on universities with a strong science and engineering offering and an outspoken interest in IP education.